wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-You may have noticed that the function `$this->getErrorMessages()` is called at the bottom, but your class doesn't have this function?
-You'll need to add this function.
-The function will retrieve all the form errors found when the endpoint is triggered, but some data is missing.
+You may have noticed that the function `$this->getErrorMessages()` is called at the bottom, but your class doesn't have it yet.
+You'll need to add this function next.
+It will retrieve all the form errors found when the endpoint is triggered, but some data is missing.
 Below your `index()` method, add the following:

 ```php
     private function getErrorMessages(Form $form): array